Cadillac Elmiraj

-The Cadillac Elmiraj is a concept car created by Cadillac and unveiled at the 2013 Pebble Beach Concours d'Elegance on August 15, 2013.
+The Cadillac Elmiraj is a concept car created by Cadillac and presented at the 2013 Pebble Beach Concours d'Elegance on August 15, 2013.
 It continues the development begun by the Cadillac Ciel concept car.

-It was named for the Elmira, New York, though some claim it's a dry lake bed that was used for high speed runs.
+The concept was reportedly named after El Mirage, a dry lake bed in California that was used for high speed runs, as well as recalling Cadillac's historic Eldorado nameplate.